 What to use to store dried tomatoes

 - Select airtight containers like zipped plastic freezer bags, jars, or plastic containers with tightly-fitting lids.
-Decorative Italian canning jars
+Decorative jars work especially well.

 - Use the smallest possible container for the amount of prepared dried tomatoes.
 The less air exposure, the better.

 - When using zipped plastic freezer bags, squeeze out excess air before sealing.
 If possible, vacuum seal bags.